Mini-Quizzes Make Reading Stick (What Learning Science Says)

 1) Keep it micro

 Aim for 2 questions per section.
+Not 10.
+Not 20.

 Small quizzes reduce drop-off and keep the experience fun.